Polymers in Swarming Bacterial Turbulence

-Polymer mediation on local bacteria interaction may result in a long-range hydrodynamic effect, which could explain the increase in structure size shown in Fig. \hyperref[fig1]{1}.
-The flow structure size can be quantified by the spatial correlation functions of velocity $\mathbf{u}$ and vorticity $\omega$, defined as: $C_u(r)=\langle\mathbf{u}(\mathbf{x})\cdot\mathbf{u}(\mathbf{x}+\mathbf{r})\rangle/\langle u^2\rangle$ and $C_\omega(r)=\langle\omega(\mathbf{x})\,\omega(\mathbf{x}+\mathbf{r})\rangle/\langle\omega^2\rangle$.
-Here $\langle\cdot\rangle$ denotes the spatiotemporal ensemble average.
-As polymer is added, we find that the velocity fields are increasingly correlated over a distance of $250~\umu$m [Fig. \hyperref[fig3]{3(a)}].
+Next, we quantify the size of flow structures by the spatial correlation functions of the velocity $\mathbf{u}$ and the vorticity $\omega$, defined as: $C_u(r)=\langle\mathbf{u}(\mathbf{x})\cdot\mathbf{u}(\mathbf{x}+\mathbf{r})\rangle/\langle u^2\rangle$ and $C_\omega(r)=\langle\omega(\mathbf{x})\,\omega(\mathbf{x}+\mathbf{r})\rangle/\langle\omega^2\rangle$.
+We note that here $\mathbf{u}(\mathbf{x})$ denotes the local velocity of bacteria at the position $\mathbf{x}$, and comprises two contributions: self-propulsion and advection created by other bacteria.
+As polymers are added, we find that the velocity fields are increasingly correlated over a distance of $250~\umu$m [Fig. \hyperref[fig3]{3(a)}].
 Similar increases in spatial correlations are also found in the vorticity fields [Fig. \hyperref[fig3]{3(b)}].
 The average vortex size can be estimated by the integral length scale of vorticity $L_\omega$, defined by the convergent integral: $L_\omega=\int_0^\infty C_\omega(r)\,dr$.
-Inset of Fig. \hyperref[fig3]{3(b)} shows that the average vortex size increases by roughly $50\%$, from $\sim30~\umu$m in the buffer to $\sim45~\umu$m in the 20 ppm CMC solution.
-This increase in structure size with polymers is in contrast to previous numerical studies \cite{Li_PRL_2016}, where the induced polymer stress breaks down large-scale flow structures, but the cluster size of swimmers is increased.
-A much lower swimmer concentration was used in the simulations than in the current experiments, which may explain this discrepancy.
+The inset of Fig. \hyperref[fig3]{3(b)} shows that the average vortex size increases with polymer concentration; $L_\omega$ increases by as much as $50\%$ (relative to the buffer case) by adding 20 ppm of polymers.
+This result is in contrast to previous numerical studies \cite{Underhill_JNNFM_2014,Li_PRL_2016}, where the addition of polymers seems to break down large-scale flow structures and reduce the structure size.
+We note that a much lower swimmer number density was used in the simulations than in the current experiments, which may be responsible for the discrepancy.